MeghaSinha20/ParkingMania/README.md

 # ParkingMania
-desktop based application build on java ,interface used netbeans
+desktop based application build in java ,interface used netbeans